Majestic Princess Review and Specifications

 Majestic Princess was scheduled for delivery on April 4, 2017, in Rome.
 The ship (homeported in Shanghai China) offers many of the same special features as Regal Princess and Royal Princess.
 Among those are a multistory atrium serving as a social hub; a top-deck glass-bottomed over-the-ocean SeaWalk (extending 28ft beyond the ship's edge), Princess Live! (interactive studio), Chef’s Table Lumiere (private dining room).

-The 3,560-guest Majestic Princess ship boasts a number of new venues created specifically for China's cruising market.
-The following official Princess Cruises YouTube video reviews the ship's best features and signature amenities.
+The 3560-guest Majestic Princess ship has new venues created specifically for China's cruising market.

 Cruise itinerary program